Kingjinsight/kingjinsight.github.io/content/posts/techweekly/techweek2.md

 #### Why is MCP needed?

-In the past, if you wanted an AI assistant to access different tools, like a calendar, email, or task manager, you would need to develop a separate interface for each tool, which resulted in a huge amount of work (N AI applications × M tools = N×M interfaces).
+In the past, if you wanted an AI assistant to access different tools, like a calendar, email, or task manager, you would need to develop a separate interface for each tool (function calling), which resulted in a huge amount of work (N AI applications × M tools = N×M interfaces).
 MCP simplifies everything: all AI applications only need to support MCP, and all tools only need to support MCP.
 This way, they can communicate with each other, reducing development costs (N+M interfaces).
 ![components mcp include](/TechStuff/mcp.png)